-Following the guidance from Volleyball BC, viaSport and Worksafe BC, please refer to this document as a guideline for the measures Thunder Volleyball Club (“Thunder”) will be taking to protect our staff and participants.
+Following the guidance from Volleyball BC, viaSport and Worksafe BC for Phase 3 Return to Play, please refer to this document as a guideline for the measures Thunder Volleyball Club (“Thunder”) will be taking to protect our staff and participants.

 Key Guiding Principals

 - Participants, Coaches and Family Safety is paramount and at the forefront of all the decisions Thunder makes to safely Return to Play (“RTP”).